National Anti-Corruption Commission (Australia): Operational history

-Notable investigations

 Robodebt six

 On 7 July 2023, Catherine Holmes released her final report on the Royal Commission into the Robodebt Scheme, which investigated the unlawful debt recovery scheme in place from 2016 to 2020 that resulted in thousands of false or incorrectly calculated debt notices being sent to welfare recipients.
 In the report's final "sealed section", which was not released to the public, Holmes referred several individuals responsible for the scheme for further action from other agencies, including the NACC.
 On 6 June 2024, the NACC released a statement stating it would not carry out an investigation into six individuals referred to it by the Royal Commission, citing that further investigations would not produce "significant new evidence".
 This decision prompted fierce outcry, and the NACC received approximately 1,200 complaints from members of the public.
 Accordingly, the following week, NACC inspector Gail Furness announced an examination into the decision to not investigate the individuals, dubbed by the media as the "Robodebt six".
 On 30 October 2024, Furness released her report, which compelled the NACC to reconsider its decision to not investigate, and also found that commissioner Paul Brereton, whom had disclosed a "close assosciation" with one of the individuals referred, had not taken adequate steps to remove himself from the decision-making process.
 On 13 December 2024, former High Court Justice Geoffrey Nettle was appointed as an independent delegate to assess the case.
 On 18 February 2025, the NACC reversed its decision and announced an investigation into the Robodebt six.